Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Threshold Saturation in One-Dimensional Systems

-\subsection{Two-sided Termination}
+\subsubsection{Two-sided Termination}

-The two-sided termination of system \eqref{eqn:gfrecursion} is defined by setting $\ff^t(x) = 0$ for all $x$ outside some finite region, say $[0,Z]$ for all $t.$ This can be understood as a spatial dependence of $\hf =\hf(x;u)$ where $\hf(x;u) =0$ for $x \not\in [0,Z]$ and $\hf(x;u) =\hf(u)$ as before otherwise.
+The two-sided termination of system \eqref{eqn:gfrecursion} is defined by setting $\ff^t(x) = 0$ for all $x$ outside some finite region, say $[0,Z]$ for all $t.$ This can be understood as a spatial dependence of $\hf =\hf(u;x)$ where $\hf(u;x) =0$ for $x \not\in [0,Z]$ and $\hf(u;x) =\hf(u)$ as before otherwise.
 This system can be bounded from above by the one-sided termination case.
-Thus, Theorem \ref{thm:terminatedzero} and Theorem \ref{thm:discreteterminatedzero} apply equally well to the two-sided terminated case.
-Theorem \ref{thm:discreteterminatedexist} on the other hand does not immediately generalize, but a similar statement holds.
+Thus, Theorem \ref{thm:terminatedzero} and Theorem \ref{thm:discreteterminatedzero} (convergence to $0$) apply equally well to the two-sided terminated case.
+Theorem \ref{thm:discreteterminatedexist} (interpolating fixed point existence) on the other hand does not immediately generalize, but a similar statement holds.

 \begin{theorem}[Two Sided Continuum Fixed Point] Assume that $\smthker$ is regular.
 Let $(\hf,\hg)$ satisfy the strictly positive gap condition and let $A(\hf,\hg) < 0.$ Then, for any $\epsilon > 0,$ and for all $Z$ sufficiently large, there exists $\ff,\fg$ that form a fixed point of the two-sided termination of \eqref{eqn:gfrecursion} such that $\ff$ and $\fg$ are symmetric about $\frac{Z}{2},$ monotonically non-decreasing on $(-\infty,\frac{Z}{2}]$ and have left and right limits at least $1-\epsilon$ at $\frac{Z}{2}.$ \end{theorem} The proof is presented in appendix \ref{app:C}.